‘I thrive in structure. I drown in chaos.’ – Anna Kendrick

 Individuals.
-This is when you run your business as a sole trader, holding your ABN in your own name.
+This is when you run your business as a sole trader.
 This is the simplest ownership structure and is how most businesses get started.
-This structure would suit the smaller business where it is essentially just you and the net profit you generate is less than $80,000 per annum.
+It suits the smaller business and the net profit you generate is less than $80,000 per annum.

 Partnerships.
 A partnership is when two or more parties join forces to establish a business.
-A partnership is a formal agreement and requires its own ABN, tax file number and tax return.
 However, it doesn’t pay tax, as any income it generates is divided between the partners and recorded as a part of their personal income.
 Similar to the Individual structure, only spread across the partners.

 Companies.
-A company is a structure that is usually used for businesses, with one of the main benefits of this structure being the tax on profits.
-The general company tax rate is 30 per cent, however, the company tax rate for small businesses (businesses with aggregated turnover of less than $2 million) is only 28.5 per cent.
-Please note: the government has announced a reduction in the small business tax rate from 28.5 per cent to 27.5 per cent for the 2016–17 income year.
-The turnover threshold to qualify for the lower rate will start at $10 million.
+A company is a structure that is most used for businesses, with one of the main benefits of this structure being the tax on profits.
+The general company tax rate is 30 per cent, however, the company tax rate for small businesses (businesses with aggregated turnover of less than $10 million) is only 27.5 per cent.
 For this reason, it is a popular choice for businesses with high levels of income.
 It also provides flexibility in the number of owners, otherwise known as shareholders.

 Trusts.
-A trust is similar to a partnership or a company, in that it’s a separate legal entity used to own assets and/or operate a business, so requires its own tax file number and tax return.
+A trust is similar to a partnership or a company, in that it’s a separate legal entity used to own assets and/or operate a business.
 Any income generated is distributed to beneficiaries, which is then recorded as part of their personal income.
 While there are different types of trusts, the most popular is the discretionary trust, otherwise referred to as a family trust.
 This particular trust has added tax benefits, as you have the discretion to distribute the net income any way you wish and therefore can choose to give more income to beneficiaries who are on the lower tax rates.
 In addition, the incorporation of a company trustee will provide personal asset protection.

 Superannuation funds.
 The final option is running your business through a self-managed superannuation fund (SMSF).
 An SMSF is not prohibited from running a business, however, there are many activities that are prohibited or limited when operating under this structure.
 Many of the mainstream business types in building and construction are not suitable for this type of structure.
 However, a property development business that is operated for the sole purpose of providing retirement benefits for the members might be suitable.
 Even still, due to the significant legal restrictions, I would strongly recommend seeking specialist advice if considering operating such a business within a self-managed superannuation fund.